HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 ```
 def modelDataToJSON():
 ```
-or something of the sort.
 Within this function, make a python template.
 [This stack overflow article](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting) may help, but essentially you are creating a string in the proper format of any single data point, except that rather than including actual data, use placeholders for values (%d for string, %s for integers, etc).
 In other words, include every variable you want to have d3 ultimately work with in proper JSON format with a placeholder for each variable's value.

 To do so, declare a variable template and assign it, as below, to the general format that d3 requires.
 In the case of the QMH project example, a d3 stacked bar graph shows tallies of hospital patients by year, broken down into their religious affiliations.
 So, the template for this looks like:
 ```
+def modelDataToJSON():

  template = \
 	 ''' \
 	{"date": %s, "Baptist": %d, "Catholic": %d, "Dutch Reformer": %d},
 	'''
 ```
-Copy and past this, replacing each of the data field names with those relevant to your project, preserving the double quotation marks, and changing the letter after each % to match the type of the expected value. <strong> It is important to keep the leading \ and opening/closing ''' (triple-single-quotes) so d3 can read everything properly </strong>.
+Copy and past the variable template declaration, replacing each of the data field names with those relevant to your project, preserving the double quotation marks, and changing the letter after each % to match the type of the expected value. <strong> It is important to keep the leading \ and opening/closing ''' (triple-single-quotes) so d3 can read everything properly </strong>.

 Note the level of precision here: variable names in quotes, spaces after each colon, <strong> AND a comma following the close curly brace </strong> to accommodate another data point to follow it.